ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 OBS_NUM_TIMES = 1440
 INT_TIME = 10
 ```
-The SKA End-to-End simulation is performed with a modified sky model, composed of an outer sky that covers the $\mathrm{2\pi}$ steradians above the horizon and an inner sky model defined within the first null of the station beam pattern (~11.4&deg;) at 106 MHz.
+The OSKAR simulation is based on the [SKA-Low End-to-End Simulation Pipeline](https://github.com/oharao/SKA_Power_Spectrum_and_EoR_Window) [O'Hara et al. 2024](https://arxiv.org/abs/2402.04008) with a modified sky model, composed of an outer sky that covers the $\mathrm{2\pi}$ steradians above the horizon and an inner sky model defined within the first null of the station beam pattern (~11.4&deg;) at 106 MHz.

 The point source model, the composite GLEAM and LoBES source catalogue, is kindly provided by the SKA Observatory in the SDC3 and can be found [here](https://drive.google.com/file/d/14nfYmwlyqL7NzMqWtMxYfaFBccrjxKll/view?usp=drive_link).